 - Wash hands frequently and especially after diaper changes but not with antibacterial soap, which may kill the good bacteria.

 - Dry hands with paper towels and discard them after each use.

 - Avoid diaper wipes if the baby has a diaper rash.
-Instead, use a washcloth and water and apply a vinegar rinse.

 - Let the baby go without a diaper whenever possible.
 Cloth diapers are preferable over disposables.

 Can I still breastfeed if my baby has thrush?

 You don’t have to stop breastfeeding your baby even if either or both of you have thrush.
 Breastfeeding does not worsen the infection as long as you and your baby are on treatment.

 One thing that can help if you’re breastfeeding with thrush, provided you have the privacy and cooperative weather, is exposing your nipples to sunlight for a few minutes each day since the UV rays from sunlight can kill yeasts You may also consider taking probiotics to keep the yeast infection at bay.
 Even if your baby is irritable during feedings, keep offering the breast or bottle, if you’re pumping or formula-feeding.

 All in all, oral thrush is a relatively normal infection due to how prevalent yeasts exist in our environment.
 Mothers are advised to keep them and their baby’s hygiene clean to avoid reinfection.